LYNN NEARY, Host:

 JOE PALCA: Lovely, exquisite, delightful.
 Those may not be adjectives that spring to mind when talking about science books, but Dan Lewis says they should be.

-Mr. DAN LEWIS (Dibner Senior Curator, History of Science and Technology, Huntington Library, San Marion, California): We're trying to illustrate what is a sometimes slippery notion and one that's often unexpected, to think of science and beauty hand in hand.
+DAN LEWIS: We're trying to illustrate what is a sometimes slippery notion and one that's often unexpected, to think of science and beauty hand in hand.

 PALCA: Lewis is the senior curator of the History of Science and Technology at the Huntington Library in San Marino, California.